Blog Posts in January 2019

 My customer is running a colocation business, and has to provide L2 connectivity between racks, sometimes even across multiple data centers.
 They were using Q-in-Q to deliver that in a traditional fabric, and would like to replace that with multi-site EVPN fabric with ~100 ToR switches in each data center.
 However, Cisco doesn’t support Q-in-Q with multi-site EVPN.
 Any ideas?

 As Lukas Krattiger explained in his part of Multi-Site Leaf-and-Spine Fabrics section of Leaf-and-Spine Fabric Architectures webinar, multi-site EVPN (VXLAN-to-VXLAN bridging) is hard.
 Don’t expect miracles like Q-in-Q over VNI any time soon ;)

 In summer 2018 Juniper started talking about another forward-looking concept: Network Reliability Engineering.
 We wanted to find out whether that’s another unicorn driving DeLorean with flux capacitors or something more tangible, so we invited Matt Oswalt, the author of Network Reliability Engineer’s Manifesto to talk about it in Episode 97 of Software Gone Wild.

 In the first part of his interview with Christoph Jaggi Kristian Larsson talked about the basics of CI testing.
-Now let’s see how you can use these concepts in network automation (and you’ll learn way more in Kristian’s talk on April 9th… if you register for our network automation course).
+Now let’s see how you can use these concepts in network automation.

 How does CI testing fit into an overall testing environment?